scmmmh/metadata-tutorial/source/analyse_visualise_data/analysis/descriptive_statistics.rst

     transformed = RecordsTransform(reader, mapping)
     df = PandasDFWriter().write(transformed)

-The addition to what we have covered previously is line \#6, where we create a new :code:`PandasDFWriter` and then use its :code:`write` method to convert the :code:`transformed` records into a Pandas :code:`DataFrame`.
+The addition to what we have covered previously is line \#6, where we create a new :code:`PandasDFWriter` and then use its :code:`write` method to convert the :code:`transformed` records into a Pandas :code:`DataFrame`, which we store in the :code:`df` variable.

 This will not have output anything, unless there is an error somewhere.
 Add and run the following code in a new cell: